Q: Describe what you publish in 25 characters or less.

 A: I'm online all the time.
 When I receive a notification 'ping' that a writer has sent something to Typishly, I usually can't resist having a look.
 I read submissions at any time of day and well into the night.
 That's why I'm able to respond with a personalized note in just one day.

 Q: How important do you feel it is for publishers to embrace modern technologies?

-A: I resisted buying an e-reader for years because I love the tactile experience of turning paper pages.
-But there's no going back now.
-Typishly is an online publication because I live online.
+A: Typishly is an online publication because I live online.
 Half of our readers are visiting us on smartphones.

 Q: How much do you edit an accepted piece prior to publication?

-A: 99% of the writing on Typishly is straight from the writer without edits on our end.
-I fix typos.
+A: 99.9% of the writing on Typishly is straight from the writer without edits on our end.
+We fix typos and basic grammatical errors.
 But writing that needs more work than that gets turned down.